 SIM cards include SIMs for new connections and replacement SIMs.
-Both new connection and replacement SIM attract SIM tax of BDT 100.
+Both new connection and replacement SIM attract SIM tax.
 Value added tax (VAT) and supplementary duty (SD) imposed on SIM cards are popularly known as SIM tax.

 Trade and other receivables